 2 Corinthians 12:9

-Fortunately, The Most High does not depend on our perfection or strength.
+Fortunately, our Creator does not depend on our perfection or strength.
 Nothing would get accomplished if that was the standard.

-So, the wakeup call we need to bear in mind is the difference between our thoughts (feelings) and that of the Divine’s, especially those thoughts concerning us.
+So, the wakeup call we need to bear in mind is the difference between our thoughts (feelings) and that of The Most High’s.

 “For my thoughts are not your thoughts, nor are your ways my ways, says the Lord.
 For as the heavens are higher than the earth, so are My ways higher than your ways, and My thoughts than your thoughts.”